-Smart insulin pens are a modern tool to simplify diabetes care for families.
+Smart diabetes insulin pens are a modern tool to simplify diabetes care for families.

 Smart Insulin Pens have the following advantages over traditional disposable insulin pens: